Trance-0/Raven-24/DocumentsFolder/Raven-24 Room 1  Diary/Chess Takes Two.md

-To be honest, it’s not the game itself that’s interesting, I never really expected her to win in first place, and expected a game where its just solely my mind playing against myself.
+To be honest, it’s not the game itself that’s interesting since I never really expected her to win in first place.
+I thought it was gonna end up like the games I played for millions of times, a slow game between my mind and itself.